Soyuyu/mfweb/README.markdown

 These scripts are a subset of the scripts I use for building martinfowler.com.
 They are here on github to help with collaborating with colleagues who are writing articles for martinfowler.com.
-As such they aren't intended as a library for general use, although you're welcome to give them a spin if you so wish.
+I have made no effort to document them, or package them, for general use.
+You are welcome to give them a spin if you so wish, but they will need considerable hacking on them to make them usable outside the context of my own website.
+I'm happy for that to be done, but it's not one of my likely priorities.

 ##Using the scripts

 The top level folders are:

 - `lib` contains the ruby scripts
-- `lib\mfweb\core` scripts required for various parts of the web site
+- `lib/mfweb/core` scripts required for various parts of the web site
-- `lib\mfweb\article` scripts to turn article files into html
+- `lib/mfweb/article` scripts to turn article files into html
+- `lib/mfweb/infodeck` scripts to build infodecks
 - `sample` an example website to show how it builds.
-Build it by going into the sample directory and invoke `rake`
+Build it by going into the sample directory and invoke `rake`.
 - `css` css files used for these parts of the web site.
 - `test` some unit tests (see below)